Mass Timber

 CLT House - Merricks

-in collaboration with FMD Architects and Stora Enso, Vistek designed the award winning CLT House.
-The residential retreat on the Mornington Peninsular leverages the architectural beauty of mass timber with highly bespoke connection design, exposed timber throughout and integrated joinery.
+In collaboration with FMD Architects and Stora Enso, Vistek designed the award winning CLT House.
+This residential retreat on the Mornington Peninsular leverages the architectural beauty of mass timber with highly bespoke connection design, exposed timber throughout, and integrated joinery.

-The project has a complex CLT bridge across the parking area and other design features that required specialist modeling to verify but resulted in an wonderful example of the aesthetic and sustainable possibilities mass timber has for residential construction.
+The project has a complex CLT bridge across the parking area and other design features that required specialist modelling to verify.
+The result was a wonderful example of the aesthetic and sustainable possibilities mass timber has for residential construction.

 Architect: FMD Architects